 Counselling in Bishopsgate with Roger Mills

-I am a counsellor working near Liverpool Street and Bishopsgate in the heart of the City of London.
+I am a counsellor working near Liverpool St Station in the heart of the City of London.
 I have been offering counselling for over 20 years, practising as a therapist in London EC2 for over 10 years.
-I have experience of treating people with a range of different issues and problems:

 Fees and session times

 I charge £80 for each 50 minute session.

 Sessions can be arranged to take place at the same time every week.
 Alternatively we can arrange sessions at differing times if that works better for you.